-$ 100 USD donation is included to the Belize Bird Conservancy
+$ 100 USD donation is included in the trip fee to the Belize Bird Conservancy.

 Belize may be small country, but it is well endowed with wild landscapes, diversity of wildlife and interesting cultures both present and past.
 It is an English-speaking hideaway tucked under Mexico’s Yucatan peninsula with Guatemala to the west and the Caribbean Sea to the east.
-Visiting here is like a step back in time because the unhurried pace of life and natural conditions and cultural charm.
+Visiting here is like a step back in time, thanks to its unhurried pace of life, natural conditions and cultural charm.
 The coastal strip is a mosaic of mangroves, salt and freshwater lagoons, sandy beaches and meandering rivers.
-To the south and west rises the forested Maya mountain range.
-More than 65 per cent of the area of the country is still forested providing habitat for over 500 species of birds, as well as many mammals, reptiles and butterflies.
-Belize also includes numerous offshore islands that stretch along an almost continuous barrier reef off the coast.
-This reef system is the longest in the Western Hemisphere.
+To the south and the west, we see the forested Maya mountain range rise above the land.
+More than 65 per cent of the area of the country is still forested, providing habitat for over 500 species of birds, as well as many mammals, reptiles and butterflies.
+Belize also includes numerous offshore islands that stretch along an almost continuous barrier reef off the coast - this reef system is the longest in the Western Hemisphere.
 The country is also home to hundreds of ancient Maya sites.
 Some have been excavated and are open to visitors but many others lie hidden in the jungle.
 Several indigenous cultures welcome visitors to experience Belizean hospitality, natural and cultural heritage.

 Roni Martinez, born in Belize, has worked as a natural history guide since 2004.
 He began his career serving as the Conservation Officer in the Mountain Pine Ridge area.
-While there, his passion for birds and other wildlife deepened.
 In 2014, he left his position to pursue a wider career in birding and wildlife conservation, working with an array of researchers and conservation NGOs who share the same vision.
-Among his achievements, he co-founded the Scarlet Six Biomonitoring Team in to protect the last remnant population of Scarlet Macaws in Belize, is President of the Belize Raptor Research Institute, and has been proactive in efforts to conserve biodiversity in Belize.
+Among his achievements, he co-founded the Scarlet Six Bio-monitoring Team in to protect the last remnant population of Scarlet Macaws in Belize, is President of the Belize Raptor Research Institute, and has been proactive in efforts to conserve biodiversity in Belize.

 Jonathan Urbina has been birding from a young age.
 At 13, he became the youngest birder to get a first country record - the Lesser Goldfinch.
 Since then, he observed 3 more first country records.
 His passion turned to academics, and he completed his degree in Wildlife Biology & Conservation.
 In 2012, he joined the Peregrine Fund’s Orange-breasted Falcon Restoration Project and spent 6 years gaining intimate knowledge of this iconic species as well as more of Belize’s avifauna.
 He also immersed himself in extensive training to become a bird guide which led to work guiding for several North American ornithological and wildlife operators.
 Past groups enjoy his pleasant personal demeanor and his skill in the field.